Acute Toxicities and Treatment tolerance of Neoadjuvant Chemoradiation in Rectal Cancer: A Tertiary Cancer Centre Analysis

 Abstract

-Aims: To assess acute toxicities and treatment tolerance in patients of carcinoma rectum of NACTRT at a tertiary care centre of North-East India.
+Background: To assess acute toxicities and treatment tolerance in patients with carcinoma rectum undergoing neoadjuvant chemoradiotherapy (NACTRT) at a tertiary care center in North-East India.

 Introduction